Authorized economic operator: The WCO framework of standards to secure and facilitate global trade

 As a result, customs will trust the operator and perform less or no inspections on goods imported or exported by or via the AEO.
 This benefits the mover of the goods as goods are available more quickly, which means lower transport costs.
 Customs benefits as scarce inspection capacity can be targeted better at the cargo of unknown and potentially unsafe operators.

 Different AEO programmes

 Most members of WCO have acceded to the SAFE framework, and it is expected that in the next few years, the majority of customs administrations will introduce AEO-programmes.

+The 2020 edition of the Compendium identified 77 operational AEO programmes worldwide, a further 17 due to be launched, and 31 operational customs compliance programmes.

 According to the 2014 edition of the Compendium of Authorized Economic Operator Programmes, published by the World Customs Organization, the following countries had either fully operational or pilot AEO programmes at that time: